-King Edward III of England had four sons: Edward of Woodstock, Lionel of Antwerp, John of Gaunt, and Edmund of Langley.
+King Edward III of England had four sons: Edward of Woodstock (aka Edward, the Black Prince), Lionel of Antwerp, John of Gaunt, and Edmund of Langley.
 None of these sons became king after him, but are nonetheless extremely important because their progeny ended up fighting each other in the Wars of the Roses.

 In the Mexican–American War (1846–48), among those who distinguished themselves were a military engineer named Robert and a young quartermaster born Hiram.
 Both had a difficult time during the 1850s, but made a serious comeback in the 1860s, when Robert (E. Lee) rose to be general-in-chief of Confederate forces, and Hiram (Ulysses Grant) became Commander of the Union Army.

 In a way, most friends you make, especially in school, can be this trope.
 Think about it.
 How many of your friends were little more than "extras" in your life, sitting in the background at school or work, until they said or did something that made you want to befriend them?
 (And many of your friends can probably say the same for you.)